CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 **Example:**

 An institution concludes a contract with a cloud service provider to use a defined cloud service.
 The selected cloud service provider, for its part, uses services of a subcontractor and forwards the data of the institution to the latter for processing.
-All communication channels as well as the type and scope of the transferred data are in this case transparent by the cloud service provider.Communication partners should regularly check whether they are entitled to receive the relevant information.
+All communication channels as well as the type and scope of the transferred data are in this case transparent by the cloud service provider.
+Communication partners should regularly check whether they are entitled to receive the relevant information.
 Thus, among other things, the company affiliation, the postal or e-mail address or the fax number may have changed and transmitted information so reach the wrong person.
 In the case of a first contact, the identity of the other person should also be checked, since business cards can be issued on any name.
 Therefore, it is recommended to consult with new business partners in their authority or company or to obtain references.

 The way in which analogue and electronic information is to be protected during the exchange of information is described in detail in the module APP.1.1 E-Mail / Groupware.